nehaljwani/team.exiv2.org/book/IMaEA.md

 Exiv2 does not back-port security (or any other fix) to earlier releases of the code.
 An engineer at SUSE has patched and fixed some security releases for Exiv2 v0.26 and Exiv2 v0.25 in branches 0.26 and 0.25.

 The Exiv2 "dot" releases such as v0.27.2 include security fixes, bug fixes and minor feature and documentation updates.
 Exiv2 has never issued a "security release" which would be an existing release PLUS one _or more_ security PRs.
-The version numbering scheme is explained here: [13.9 Release Engineering](#11-9).
+The version numbering scheme is explained here: [13.9 Releases](#11-9).
 The design includes provision for a security release.

 I was very impressed by the libssh security process which has provision to issue security notices to third parties.
 Exiv2 is not sufficiently resourced to support this capability.
 If the community decide that Exiv2 must strengthen its security process, the community will have to provide the necessary resources.